When Do Car Insurance Rates Go Down?

 The most substantial reductions in auto insurance rates typically come as teen drivers get older, usually when they hit 18 or 19 years old.
 Rates continue to decline as you age, particularly once drivers pass the age of 25.
 Car insurance rates tend to be lowest for drivers in their 50s, averaging $703 for a six-month policy.

 Drivers with accidents or other violations on their driving records usually see higher rates for a period of three years, though this may vary by how your state handles certain violations.
 Many drivers may also see decreases after switching to a new company.
-Read on for details on common reasons your auto insurance rates might drop.
+Read on for details on common reasons that make your auto insurance rates drop.

 If you’re a young driver, you can look forward to car insurance savings as you get older.
 Both male and female drivers see the biggest drop in average annual car insurance premiums between the ages of 18 and 19.
 This is because younger drivers are seen by most auto insurance companies as riskier to insure due to their overall inexperience behind the wheel.
 On average, you can expect savings of $1,595 per year when you turn 19.